mustachemo/Satellite-Image-Segmentation/README.md

 3. Run `train.py` to train the model (The prepped data used for the training will be automatically generated and saved in the `prepped_data/` directory when running the training script).
 4. Run `predict.py` to make predictions on the validation dataset.
 5. Run `main.py` to run the experiments and generate the report.
+   - Not all experiments are uncommented in the `main.py` file.
+You can uncomment further experiments you want to run.

 ```bash
 python train.py